AndreRudolph/impulsephp-doc/docs/components.md

     }</code>
 </pre>

-Basically most components have an internal property called **_info_** which is designed as a tracking container for component changes.
+Basically components have an internal property called **_info_** which is designed as a tracking container for component changes.

 <h5><a id="server_synchronization">Server synchronization</a></h5>